ejconlon/digits/README.md

 a.k.a.
 "Classifying Street View House Numbers with Deep Learning"

-Read `report/report.pdf` for an explanation of some simple approaches to classification of SVHN and MNIST datasets with both conventional and deep learning methods.
+Read `ejconlon_deep_svhn.pdf` for an explanation of some simple approaches to classification of SVHN and MNIST datasets with both conventional and deep learning methods.

 Building and running
 --------------------